wilsonlichina/lcsc-csagent/README.md

 ### Generate AI Response with Streaming
 1. **Select an email** by clicking on it in the email list
 2. **Click the "🤖 AI Copilot" button**
-3. **Watch the real-time thinking process** in the "🧠 Thinking Process" tab
+3. **Watch the real-time thinking process** in the "🧠 Agent Loop" tab
 4. **View the final response** in the "💬 Final Response" tab
 5. **Monitor AI reasoning** including:
    - Tool usage and business logic execution